Research

 Voter registration

-Amending the annual voter registration form would be a good starting point.
 It is useful here to compare Jersey’s form (Appendix 2) with Guernsey’s (Appendix 3).
 Jersey’s form has 900 words; Guernsey’s has 100.
-Jersey's form is about as user unfriendly as it is possible to be bearing in mind that the problem is not people registering who should not but rather people who should be registering who choose not to.
-It would be sensible to take Guernsey’s form as a starting point and to make minimal changes.
+Jersey's form is user-unfriendly bearing in mind that the problem is not people registering who should not but rather people who should be registering who choose not to.

-There is a welcome emphasis in Jersey on inclusion but in respect of voting this does not apply to newcomers to the Island, given the requirement to have been resident in the Island for two years before being able to vote.
+There is a welcome emphasis in Jersey on inclusion, but in respect of voting this does not apply to newcomers to the Island, given the requirement to have been resident in the Island for two years (now reduced to one year) before being able to vote.
 There is no such requirement in the UK - all that is required is to be resident on a particular day.
-Guernsey also has residence requirements although not so complex as those in Jersey.
+Guernsey also has residence requirements although not as complex as those in Jersey.
 The form would be much simpler if the UK practice was adopted, or if there is a wish to have a residency requirement then perhaps it could be limited to a single one such as residence in the past six months.
-It is recognised that this would require a change in legislation.

-The guidance issued by the Electoral Commission in the UK could also be drawn on and as far as possible applied to Jersey.
+The guidance issued by the Electoral Commission in the UK could also be drawn on and, as much as possible, applied to Jersey.

 Recommendation 5 of the CPA Observer Mission is relevant –